 - Married children, because they are minors, face many obstacles when they try to leave or resist such a marriage including obtaining services from the Department of Children and Families, bringing legal action including filing for divorce, renting, shelter admission, and opening a checking account.

-- Many states around the country are considering similar legislation, and many have passed legislation to change their minimum age of marriage in statute to 16 or 17 years old with some exceptions for those minors.
-Two states have passed legislation that would completely end child marriage, those states are New Jersey and Delaware
+- Many states around the country are considering similar legislation.
+Six states have passed legislation that would completely end child marriage: Rhode Island, New York, New Jersey, Pennsylvania and Delaware

 - This legislation would ban marriage under the age of 18 with no exceptions.